wmcbrine/PDCurses/README.md

 * [Docs][docs]
 * [GitHub Page][git]
 * [SourceForge Page]
-* [X/Open curses][xopen]
+* [X/Open] curses

 Legal Stuff
 -----------

 The core package and most ports are in the public domain, but a few files in the [demos] and [X11][xstatus] directories are subject to copyright under licenses described there.

 This software is provided AS IS with NO WARRANTY whatsoever.